edp8489/edp8489.github.io/_drafts/ti-bolts.md

 The rest of this post dives into the a more detailed approach to tension joint analysis than is offered in Shigley, which you'd typically learn in an undergraduate mechanical engineering program.

 ### Tension joint analysis
+The total tension load in a bolted joint depends on the several factors: the applied/external load (obviously), the preload, joint member stiffnesses, and preload variations due to various uncertainties.
+In the simplest case, you assemble the joint hand-tight (aka with zero preload) and the bolt load is equal to the applied load.
+Margin calculation is straightforward.

+However, if the joint is preloaded, the total load acting on the bolt can easily exceed the expected nominal value, if various sources of uncertainties aren't accounted for in analysis.

 NASA-STD-5020, Sec 4.4.5 summarizes this well (highlighted emphasis mine):
 > When a fastened joint is completely separated prior to rupture, the total axial component of the load acting on the bolt is equal to the axial component of the applied load only. **If rupture occurs